-Assumptions A1-A2 are the same as those of Theorem 6.
-Assumption A3 provides the combination of the uniform, doublet and vortex flow solutions for the stream function, i.e., Eq.
-(27).
+The assumptions A1-A2 are the same as those of Theorem 6.
+Assumption A3 provides the combination of the uniform, doublet and vortex flow solutions for the stream function, i.e., Equation (27).
 The verification of Theorem 7 is similar to that of Theorem 6.
-We also conducted a formal verification of the combination of these standard flows for the velocity potential.
-Further details on this latter formalization can be found in our proof script [6].